Reviews You Can Rely On

 Comfort

-Leading the pack is the Patagonia Tres 3-in-1 Parka.
-Our lead tester wore this jacket almost every day for three months and never grew tired of it.
-Particularly, the herringbone polyester shell is incredibly pliable, allowing it to hang similarly to a men's suit coat.
+The Patagonia Tres 3-in-1 Parka has a tailored yet flexible fit, and our tester said, “I wore this jacket almost every day for three months and never grew tired of it.”
+Particularly, the herringbone polyester shell is incredibly pliable, and hangs similarly to a men's suit coat.
+Sharing the same testing score as the Tres 3-in-1 is the Cotopaxi Calidez Down Parka.
+The Cotopaxi is lightweight, super soft, and very accommodating.

 Credit: Jason Wanlass